Barry-B15/weather-app/README.md

  - adds a post request on the server
  - sets it up on the client side
  - Get the data of the POST request and returns it
+# Create local db
+* install nedb
+* create data base and auto save user data to it.